946336/calc_var/README.md

 Intermediate variables can be introduced in the scope of another declaration.
 These variables are destroyed after `<Exp_1>` is evaluated.
 You can introduce multiple intermediate variables at once.

-Intermediate variables aren't reliably mutually recursive, but the following examples are correct and equivalent.
-More complex interdependencies will likely fail.
+Intermediate variables are be mutually recursive (Note: super extensive testing has not been done on this front), so the following examples are correct and equivalent.

     >>> let a = b + 0 where b = c and c = 5
     = 5